jdferreira/data-processing-book/en/module7.md

     # Erase all data from the three tables
     connection.execute('DELETE FROM path_enzyme')
-    connection.execute('DELETE FROM paths')
+    connection.execute('DELETE FROM path')
-    connection.execute('DELETE FROM enzymes')
+    connection.execute('DELETE FROM enzyme')

     # Save the deletions
     connection.commit()